craigpotter/laravel-ie-honeypot/README.md

      */
     'redirect_url' => env('IE_HONEYPOT_REDIRECT_URL', '/ie-trap'),

+    /**
+     * This switch determines if the bypass functionality is enabled.
+     * This will allow use of the @ieBypass directive and allow IE users to access your
+     * site by adding ?ie-bypass=true to a url
+     */
+    'bypass_enabled' => env('IE_HONEYPOT_BYPASS_ENABLED', true),

 ];
 ```

 ## Usage

+If you want to display a page within your own application to your IE users, you should create a route with a simple layout and add the URL to your configuration file.

 There are two main ways to use this package but both involve adding middleware to your routes.